Partnering & Keeping the energy flowing

 In this video, we talk about the pros and cons of partnering and the importance of building trust between collaborating partners.

-After thinking through the pros and cons of partnering and a commitment to build a collaboration where partners (community members, groups, organizations) have trusting relationships, it is time to start looking for partners that can move your mission forward.
+After thinking through the pros and cons of partnering and being committed to building a collaboration where partners (community members, groups, organizations) have trusting relationships, it is time to start looking for partners that can move your mission forward.

-In the resources following the video, we include a guide to using the Circles of Engagement to help you identify partners and the level of engagement that will be most appropriate for your work.
+In the resources following the video, we include a guide to the Circles of Engagement to help you identify partners and the level of engagement most appropriate for your work.
 Hint - not every partner needs to be part of your core team.

 Resources - Identifying and Nurturing Partnerships

 Effective collaboration begins within.
-To truly work well with others, we must first nurture a collaborative mindset in ourselves.
-This internal shift lays the foundation for successful partnerships, fostering openness, empathy, and a shared sense of purpose in our collective endeavors.
+To work well with others, we must first nurture a collaborative mindset in ourselves.
+This internal state lays the foundation for successful partnerships, fostering openness, empathy, and a shared sense of purpose in our collective endeavors.
 The article, Hidden Keys to Collaboration provides a few hints.
-Prepared to cultivate partnerships, the next step is to identify people in our communities that could be engaged in our work.
+Prepared to cultivate partnerships, the next step is to identify people in our communities who could be engaged in our work.

-One possible tool to help you do that is the Circles of Engagement.
+One tool to help you is the Circles of Engagement.
 Not everyone has to be part of the core leadership team.
-There are different levels of engagement that work together to move age-friendly initiatives forward in the community.
-For example, your mayor may be a champion of the work you are doing but may not have the availability to attend every meeting.
-Even through the mayor is a champion, you may want to engage elected officials in the circle of information so they are aware of the impact you are making.
-You may also want to engage local media in the circle of information so they can help you get word out about your successes.
+Different levels of engagement work together to move age-friendly initiatives forward in the community.
+For example, your mayor may be a champion of your work but be unable to attend every meeting.
+Even though the mayor is a champion, engaging other elected officials in the circle of information will make them aware of your impact.
+You will also want to engage local media in the circle of information so they can help you get the word out about your successes.

 Application - Identifying and Nurturing Partnerships

-This short video features an event, Meet and Bleat, sponsored by Berwick for a Lifetime to engage volunteers, raise awareness of age-friendly, and let people know about some of the services offered by Berwick for a Lifetime.
+This short video features an event, Meet and Bleat, sponsored by Berwick for a Lifetime to engage volunteers, raise awareness of age-friendly, and inform people about services offered by Berwick for a Lifetime.

 Reflection - Identifying and Nurturing Partnerships

-Now, think about your own community.
-Who are the partners you are currently engaging?
+Think about your community.
+Who are your partners?
 What is their level of engagement?
-Are you satisfied that they are as involved as you would like them to be?
+Are they as involved as you would like them to be?
 If there is a partner whose engagement you would like to increase, how could you approach that?
 What opportunities could you explore?
-Alternatively, what are some age-friendly goals (or activities) that could benefit from partnerships with other organizations?
+Alternatively, what age-friendly goals (or activities) could benefit from partnerships with other organizations?
 Select one of the situations that came to mind and briefly describe the collaboration opportunity.
 Include a list of potential partners and the level of engagement that would most benefit the project.

-We spoke about trust.
+In the Engaging and Nurturing Partnerships video, we covered trust.
 What do you think are key contributors to trust?
-Draw or describe your mental model for building trust with age-friendly team members and with partners.
+Draw or describe your mental model for building trust with age-friendly team members and partners.
 Click here to complete the first of two reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering the reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Energizing Partnerships - Strategic Doing